 Let me break with an image here so you can start the next, critically important, paragraph with a clear mind.

 If the point of this arc is that Subaru suffers because his actions cause the people he cares about to die, the mechanism of this arc for making Subaru suffer is inflicting horrific graphic violence on those same people.
 I quit the arc before Rem confesses to Subaru and dies, but I read about it later.
 I did not need heroic Rem die to know that Subaru is in the wrong.
 Perhaps Subaru suffers most in this, but the violence being inflicted on other characters to force his development is inexcusable—even more so since he apparently continues to not learn, thus prolonging the cycle.
-I dropped Re:ZERO because I will not watch the show physically mutilate the characters around Subaru in order to punish him and maybe-sometime-in-the-future teach him.
+I dropped Re:ZERO because I will not watch the show physically mutilate the characters around Subaru in order to punish him and maybe-sometime-in-the-future teach him (another way of saying this ->).
 If there is a point to be had, it has been utterly lost along the way.
 If Re:ZERO wanted to communicate a larger point about the destructiveness of Subaru’s attitudes, it has failed.

 To lighten things for a moment and to introduce another check on my own biases, I did consider the possibility that my reaction here is drawn primarily from the fact that it is cute anime girls on whom this violence is being enacted.
 To be quite frank, unlike in the other case, I can’t honestly say that I don’t know.
 It is a factor.
 But is it the only factor?
 I don’t think so.
 While it being Rem, the adorable round-headed maid, who is physically contorted undeniably increases my aversion, I am convinced that the same base reaction would exist—and that the arguments I’ve made to this point still stand solid.

 So it was the final straw, but—as I hope I’ve show—not the only one.
 It was the intolerable cap on a tower of irritants, and the whole thing tumbled.